Free Trade and Labour Mobility in Canada Act

 The Act ensures that:

-- A good produced, used or distributed in line with the requirements of a province or territory is recognized as meeting comparable federal requirements that pertain to interprovincial trade.
+- A good produced, used or distributed in line with the requirements of a province or territory will be recognized as meeting comparable federal requirements.

-- A service provided in line with the requirements of a province or territory is recognized as meeting comparable federal requirements that pertain to interprovincial trade.
+- A service provided in line with the requirements of a province or territory will be recognized as meeting comparable federal requirements.

-- A worker licensed or certified by a province or territory can work in a comparable occupation in federal jurisdiction without additional requirements.
+- A worker licensed or certified by a province or territory will be able to work in a comparable occupation in federal jurisdiction.

 Examples of where the Act would apply include:

-- Energy standards – a washing machine meeting Ontario, Quebec, or Nova Scotia’s energy efficiency standards (among others) will meet Canada’s comparable standards.
+- Energy efficiency requirements – a washing machine meeting Ontario, Quebec, or Nova Scotia’s energy efficiency standards (among others) will meet Canada’s comparable standards.

-- Certification – locomotive engineers who hold a valid provincial or territorial certification will be able to have that certification recognized at the federal level and secure a corresponding federal authorization.
+- Certification – land surveyors who currently require a federal licence to work on federal projects will have their provincial or territorial land surveyor’s licence recognized, reducing delays and paperwork.
+Similarly, locomotive engineers who hold a valid provincial or territorial authorization will be able to more easily and quickly secure a corresponding federal authorization.

 The Act does not impact provincial and territorial requirements, as it only applies to federal requirements that pertain to the interprovincial movement of goods, services, and workers.
 Businesses and workers must continue to follow relevant provincial or territorial requirements.